ibm-cloud-docs/satellite/connector-understand.md

 :   Each connector needs an agent running on your location to establish the connection.

 Endpoint {: #term-endpoint}
 :   An endpoint is the Connector term for the service being accessed across the Connector service.
-Endpoints are either the FQDNs or the IP addresses of the resources being made available across {{site.data.keyword.satelliteshort}} Connector.
-An endpoint is not limited to HTTP or HTTPS traffic, but supports any protocol that works across a TCP connection.
+Endpoints are either the fully qualified domain names (FQDNs) or the IP addresses of the resources being made available across {{site.data.keyword.satelliteshort}} Connector.
+An endpoint is not limited to HTTP (Hypertext Transfer Protocol) or HTTPS traffic, but supports any protocol that works across a TCP (Transmission Control Protocol) connection.

 Access control list {: #term-acl}
-:   Because endpoints are exposed privately within {{site.data.keyword.cloud_notm}} to all {{site.data.keyword.cloud_notm}} resources, including other customers' resources, an ACL restricts access by defining which IP addresses or CIDR ranges are allowed to use the endpoint.
+:   Because endpoints are exposed privately within {{site.data.keyword.cloud_notm}} to all {{site.data.keyword.cloud_notm}} resources, including other customers' resources, an access control list (ACL) restricts access by defining which IP addresses or Classless Inter-Domain Routing (CIDR) ranges are allowed to use the endpoint.

 ## Minimum requirements